 Now comes the most important part, where do you go for the best Vegan pastéis de nata in Lisbon?

-After visiting Porto, we didn’t expect there would be any chance of having vegan versions of the traditional custard tarts, but we actually found three places and all three were great alternatives.
+After visiting Porto, we didn’t expect there would be any chance of having vegan versions of the traditional custard tarts.
+But we actually found three places and all three were great alternatives.
 We couldn’t tell the difference between not-vegan and vegan pastéis de nata.

-Zarzuela – Aga’s favourite comes from an old school café near the infamous Pink Street that serves a huge selection of vegan and gluten free pastries.
+My personal favourite comes from an old school café near the infamous Pink Street that serves a huge selection of vegan and gluten free pastries.
 They even serve a variety of vegan or gluten free main dishes throughout the day (cash only).

 As you can see, even if you’re vegan, you won’t leave Lisbon hungry.
 All the vegan restaurants in Lisbon we visited offered a varied selection of delicious vegan food, snacks and drinks.
 The fact that they’re all independent (not a chain), means that you’re investing in supporting the local culture and honestly adds to the culinary experience.